mfractor/mfractor.github.io/docs/utilities/delete-output-folders.md

-**Remove the working and output folders for a solution or project**
+!!! quote "Remove the working and output folders for a solution or project"

 ## Introduction